Antonio Conte believes Juventus face an uphill task to qualify for the Champions League knock-out stage after Wednesday's 2-2 draw with Galatasaray.

-The Bianconeri came from behind to take a 2-1 lead in the Group B encounter, but Umut Bulut's 88th-minute equalizer — moments after Fabio Quagliarella's goal had seemingly won the game — ensured that the Turkish outfit left Juventus Stadium with a share of the spoils.
+The Bianconeri came from behind to take a 2-1 lead in the Group B encounter, but Umut Bulut's 88th-minute equaliser moments after Fabio Quagliarella's goal had seemingly won the game ensured that the Turkish outfit left Juventus Stadium with a share of the spoils.

-And the Juve coach was left ruing his side's lack of concentration, which means his side now enters its double-header against Real Madrid with just two points from its opening two games.
+And the Juve coach was left ruing his side's lack of concentration which means his side now enter their double-header against Real Madrid with just two points from their opening two games.

-Conte may have to do without Stephan Lichtsteiner and Mirko Vucinic over the coming weeks after both left the field with injuries, and the manager acknowledges he may be restricted without the pair.
+Conte may have to do without Stephan Lichtsteiner and Mirko Vucinic over the coming weeks after both left the field with injuries and the 44-year-old admits he may be restricted without the pair.

-Juve is back in action Sunday when it entertains AC Milan in Serie A, while its next appointment in the Champions League is a trip to Real Madrid on Oct.
-23.
+The Old Lady are back in action on Sunday when they entertain AC Milan in Serie A, while their next appointment in the Champions League is a trip to Real Madrid on October 23.